evotodi/AnyOption/README.md

 September 2006, fix from Boyan Asenov for a bug in mixing up option type indexes.

 July 2011, fix from Min KJ and Costantino G for string allocation.

+September 2022, Removed the 'using namespace std' from the header.
+Added a tag NoUsingStd.